 7. Work Directly with Clients

 You can often make the most money as a transcriptionist when you work directly with clients.
-It’s easy to get your first clients using a site like Fiverr, Upwork, and Craigslist.
+It’s easy to get your first clients using a site like Fiverr, Upwork, or Craigslist.
 If you’re interested in getting transcription clients vs. jobs in the transcription industry, here’s how I get clients using Fiverr:

 How to Find Transcription Projects on Fiverr.com